gtango/CMPM163Labs/lab4/README.md

 		so that the tile textures wrap around the cube.
 I used a brickwall texture for this cube, without a map.

 	Note: I used "The Book of Shaders" to help solve the last cube.
-I also used this on the last lab, although it was not
+I also used this on the last lab, although it was not as helpful as it was for this lab.
-      as helpful.